Warmer Homes, Greener Homes

 Loft insulation might be available if heating works are also being provided.

-The fund will also provide one off grants of up to £500 for Energy Company Obligation (ECO) Top-ups to help fund contributions clients have been asked to make.
+The fund also provides one off grants of up to £500 for Energy Company Obligation (ECO) Top-ups to help fund contributions clients have been asked to make.

 Funding is limited and awards don’t cover 100% of the costs.
-Households will be required to contribute towards the costs, but where this is not possible, we will provide a list of some charitable organisations a household might be able to apply to for extra funds.
+Households are required to contribute towards the costs, but where this is not possible, we will provide a list of some charitable organisations a household might be able to apply to for extra funds.

 What are the conditions the household must meet?